 - To register and request an absentee ballot in the State of Florida:

 Send a completed FPCA to the Supervisor of Elections office so that it arrives not later than 29 days before the election.

-- If you have previously lived in Pinellas County but no longer maintain a residence in Florida, and it is your intention to return to the county; you will be assigned the precinct of the county courthouse, and your ballots will include all races except municipal races.
+• If you have previously lived in Pinellas County but no longer maintain a residence in Florida, and it is your intention to return to the county; you will be assigned the precinct of the county courthouse.

-- An FPCA application for an absentee ballot is effective for all elections through the calendar year of the second regularly scheduled general election.
+- An FPCA application for an absentee ballot is effective for all elections through the calendar year of the next regularly scheduled general election.

 - The FPCA does not require postage if mailed in the U.S. postal system, including all U.S. military post offices (APO/FPO) overseas as well as diplomatic pouches.

 NOTE: BALLOTS ARE NOT FORWARDABLE - Be sure to provide your current mailing address

 The Federal Post Card Application is the form that permits UOCAVA citizens to simultaneously register and request absentee ballots in the state or territory where they last resided immediately prior to departing the United States, even if they no longer maintain a residence in that state.

 To request or complete a Federal Post Card Application online, click HERE